-ARTICLE INFO ABSTRACT Article history: Received 13 October 2023 Received in revised form 15 November 2023 Accepted 12 December 2023 Available online 30 April 2024 In this present article, we analyzed the effects of Thermal diffusion and chemical reaction on nonlinear mixed convection MHD flow of viscous, incompressible and electrically conducting fluid past an inclined porous channel under the influence of thermal radiation and chemical reaction.
+In this present article, we analyzed the effects of Thermal diffusion and chemical reaction on nonlinear mixed convection MHD flow of viscous, incompressible and electrically conducting fluid past an inclined porous channel under the influence of thermal radiation and chemical reaction.
 The transformed conservation equations are solved analytically subject to physically appropriate boundary conditions by using two term perturbation technique.
-The numerical values of fluid velocity, fluid temperature and species concentration are displayed graphically whereas those of skin friction coefficient rate of heat transfor and rate of mark transformed transformed transformed transformed records and species transformed transfo Keywords: Thermal diffusion; inclined plates; chemical reaction; porous media; heat and mass transfer in tabular form for various values of pertinent flow parameters.
+The numerical values of fluid velocity, fluid temperature and species concentration are displayed graphically whereas those of skin friction coefficient, rate of heat transfer and rate of mass transfer at the plate are presented in tabular form for various values of pertinent flow parameters.
 It is observed that the velocity is decreased with increasing magnetic field parameter.
 The resultant velocity and concentration has enhances with increasing thermal diffusion parameters.
 The study is relevant to chemical materials processing applications.